obriencj/koji-smoky-dingo/docs/commands/list-component-builds.rst

    --deleted             Limit to deleted builds

  Filtering with Sifty sieves:
-   --output FLAG=FILENAME, -o FLAG=FILENAME
+   --output FLAG:FILENAME, -o FLAG:FILENAME
                          Divert results marked with the given FLAG to FILENAME.
                          If FILENAME is '-', output to stdout.
 The 'default' flag is output to stdout by default, and other flags are discarded
-   --filter FILTER       Use the given sifty filter predicates --filter-file FILTER_FILE, -F FILTER_FILE
+   --filter FILTER       Use the given sifty filter predicates --filter-file FILTER_FILE
                          Load sifty filter predictes from file